minimallinux/sage-bootstrap-starter/web/app/themes/sage-starter/README.md

 Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap Sass, that will help you make better themes.

+This one has Bootstrap 3 Sass and Font Awesome along with some other extras to help style the theme nicely.

 * Source: [https://github.com/roots/sage](https://github.com/roots/sage)
 * Homepage: [https://roots.io/sage/](https://roots.io/sage/)
 * Documentation: [https://roots.io/sage/docs/](https://roots.io/sage/docs/)